lemontyc/lemontyc.github.io/_pages/about.md

 title: "About"
 classes: wide
 ---
+## Who am I?

 I’m a robotics engineer who loves solving challenging problems by building and programming robots.
-I also consider myself an amateur nature.
+I also consider myself an amateur photographer; mostly nature but currently exploring professional architecture/people head shots.

 ## What can you find here?

-I intend to use this GitHub-hosted website as my personal blog for everything.
+I intend to use this (free!)
+GitHub-hosted website as my personal blog for everything.
 Stuff you might find (but not limited to):
 * quotes
 * adventures
 * tips